junrar/junrar/CONTRIBUTING.md

 The project uses Gradle for the build.
 You do not need to install Gradle, the Gradle wrapepr will install the required version for you.

 To run the tests, just run `./gradlew check`.

+Before committing, run `./gradlew build` to ensure the build and tests run correctly.